Why build a pediatric services program in Kalispell?

 - Pediatric heart surgery

-What is the construction timeline and cost?
+What is the construction timeline and impact for our neighbors?

 The Montana Children’s Medical Center will be developed in phases, with phase 1 completing the first floor and phases 2 and 3 completing the second and third floors, respectively.
 Total square footage is estimated to be approximately 190,000.